Qkarendaz/PHP-Reusable-Class/README.md

 ## Testing

-To test the code, all you have to do is create and instance/object of any of the classes created in the classes folder,
+To test the code, all you have to do is create an instance/object of any class created in the classes folder, just like in the index.php file....